 About the degree:

 Advances in respiratory medicine, technology, and changes in healthcare have created a need for better educated respiratory care practitioners with diverse abilities.
 Job analysis research by the National Board for Respiratory Care reveals that employers now expect higher skill levels from respiratory education program graduates.

-The Advanced Practitioner-Bachelor of Science in respiratory care program seeks to graduate individuals with advanced knowledge and skills in the respiratory care profession including assessment, therapeutic interventions, and management of patients with cardiopulmonary related disorders.
+The Post-Professional Bachelor of Science in Respiratory Care program seeks to graduate individuals with advanced knowledge and skills in the respiratory care profession including assessment, therapeutic interventions, and management of patients with cardiopulmonary related disorders.
 This one-year full-time program combines classroom learning with advanced specialty clinical experiences to achieve this goal.